adventurespreschool/adventures-preschool.github.io/content/teachers/jill-strawhacker.md

 ### About Jill

-Jill Smith has been the heart of Adventures Preschool for over a decade.
+Jill Strawhacker has been the heart of Adventures Preschool for over a decade.
 Her warm, nurturing approach creates a classroom environment where children feel safe to explore, question, and grow.
 With a Master's degree in Early Childhood Education from Iowa State University, Jill combines academic expertise with a genuine love for teaching young children.

 ### Teaching Philosophy